rjpr/snappass/README.md

 ## Security

-Passwords are encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) symmetric encryption, from the [cryptography](https://cryptography.io/en/latest/) library.
-A random unique key is generated for each password, and is never stored; it is rather sent as part of the password link.
+**Encryption**: Passwords are encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) symmetric encryption, from the [cryptography](https://cryptography.io/en/latest/) library.
+A random unique key is generated for each password and is never stored; it is sent as part of the password link.
 This means that even if someone has access to the Redis store, the passwords are still safe.

+**Secure by Default**:
+- API endpoints are **disabled by default** to minimize attack surface
+- Security headers (CSP, X-Frame-Options, X-Content-Type-Options, etc.) are automatically set
+- Session cookies use secure flags (HttpOnly, Secure, SameSite)
+- Redis authentication required in provided Docker configurations
+- Input validation with configurable maximum password length

+**Docker Security**:
+- Container runs as non-root user
+- Redis password authentication enabled
+- Redis port not exposed to host by default
+- Persistent data storage with proper permissions

 ## Docker Installation (Recommended)